-Get 16 simple tactics to provide remarkable service, turn your clients into raving fans and brand ambassadors, and earn more referrals for your freelance business.
+Get 16 ways to provide remarkable service, turn clients into raving fans and brand ambassadors, and earn more referrals for your freelance business.

 If you have been a freelancer for any length of time, you know how difficult it can be to create a constant, steady stream of qualified clients who are happy to pay your worth.